 The annual Whitehorse Australia Day Civic Awards and the Sport and Recreation Australia Day Trophy are designed to recognise, acknowledge and promote the efforts of people and community clubs or groups who either live, work, study or participate in the Whitehorse community.

-Nominations for the 2018 Australia Day Awards will open early October 2017
+Nominations for the 2018 Australia Day Awards are now open (152.96kB) and must be received by 5pm on Friday 3 November 2017

 Three categories are available for nomination: